sbidoul/whool/README.md

 [setuptools-odoo](https://pypi.org/project/setuptools-odoo/), as a standard-compliant Python build backend.

-It also provides a CLI to initialize `pyproject.toml` in an addon directory, and list Python dependencies of an addon.
+It also provides a CLI to initialize `pyproject.toml` in an addon directory.

 The main expected benefit is that the the setup directory is replaced by a `pyproject.toml` file at the root of each addon.
 So it's less intrusive, and does not